 \section{Results}

 Our tests were executed on an Intel Core i7 920 with a Nvidia GTX480 and 6GB of RAM.
-We did a comparison between approaches where all the triangles are passed from the CPU to the GPU with the tessellator disabled versus our GPU tessellation method.
+We did a comparison between approaches where all the triangles are passed from the CPU to the GPU with the tessellator disabled, versus our GPU tessellation method.
 No acceleration algorithm such as frustum culling was used.
-The tests purpose was to measure the efficiency obtained with the trade of memory bandwidth for ALU GPU operations.
-It is important to note that optimizations are possible with the tessellator pipeline such as avoiding to subdivide back faced patches and tessellating according to screen-space edge patch size to avoid sub-pixel triangles.
+The test’s purpose was to measure the efficiency obtained with the trade of memory bandwidth for ALU GPU operations.
+It is important to note that optimizations are possible with the tessellator pipeline, such as avoiding the subdivision of back faced patches, and tessellating, according to screen-space edge patch size, helps to avoid sub-pixel triangles.

-We show in Table 2 the results comparing the frame rate with and without our technique.
-The results show that our algorithm has a significant gain over the non-tessellator based approach.
-Furthermore, we are capable to accomplish up to 184 million triangles with interactive frame rates.
-Using the CPU approach with at least position and normals information per-vertex would result in a prohibitory 13.2GB vertex buffer size to be passed from the CPU to the GPU while our approach uses only 103.7MB for the same amount of triangles as we illustrate in Table 1.
-Moreover, our anti-aliasing solution demonstrated to be very efficient with a low frame rate drop against the one with no aliasing treatment.
-We expose in Figure 8 a graph with our algorithm’s gain percentage in FPS against a regular approach without anti-aliasing.
+In Table 2, we show the results comparing the frame rate with and without our technique.
+The results show that our algorithm makes significant gains over the non-tessellator based approach.
+Furthermore, we are capable of accomplishing up to 184 million triangles with interactive frame rates.
+Using the CPU approach with at least position and normals information per-vertex would result in a prohibitory 13.2GB vertex buffer size to be passed from the CPU to the GPU, while our approach uses only 103.7MB for the same amount of triangles, as illustrated in Table 1.
+Moreover, our anti-aliasing solution demonstrated to be very effective, with a low frame rate drop against the test with no aliasing treatment.
+Figure 8 shows our algorithm’s gain percentage in FPS against a regular approach without anti-aliasing.

 \begin{figure}[htb]